 The door appears in the condition in which you left it when you last saved the file.

-- 4. Click the Pan tool in the Navigation bar, and click and drag the mouse to pan the view to the center of the drawing area. - 5.
-Right-click and select Exit to exit the Pan tool. - 6.
+- 5. Right-click and select Exit to exit the Pan tool. - 6.
 Click the arc to expose its grips.

 DON'T SEE THE DYNAMIC INPUT DISPLAY?